Commentary on the Apocalypse: The text

 We know very little about Beatus' life.
 The leading expert John Williams writes: "We even lack proof of his responsibility for the Commentary on the Apocalypse.
 Nowhere does it carry his name..."
 The work as it has come down to us in the Beatus manuscripts consists of several prologues (which differ among the manuscripts) and one long summary section (the "Summa Dicendum") before the first book, an introduction to the second book, and 12 books of commentary, some long and some very short.
-Beatus states in its dedication to his friend Bishop Etherius (like Beatus, an "Adoptionist" in terms of church doctrine) that states the work is meant to educate his brother monks.
+Beatus states in its dedication to his friend Bishop Etherius that states the work is meant to educate his brother monks.
 This dedication is the best evidence of Beatus as the author.

 Beatus divided the biblical text into 68 sections or storiae, of around a dozen verses.
 The Vulgate text was written out, then followed by an illustration, after which came his commentary on the section.
 It is now generally agreed that the illustrations were included from Beatus's original version(s) onwards, although only later manuscripts have survived.
 This includes the map, though it is an exception, as it illustrates no biblical passage.

 The text was evidently read aloud in monastic refectories during meal times; it was usual for various texts to be treated in this way.